Fellowship in Child & Adolescent Psychiatry at Zucker Hillside Hospital

 2nd Year Program

 In the 2nd year, the rotations include ambulatory services, consultation/liaison at CCMC, administration, and forensics.
-Didactics include seminars in consultation/liaison psychiatry, psychodynamic psychotherapies with adolescents, cognitive-behavioral therapies, administrative issues, forensics, transition into practice and a journal club for current literature.
+Didactics include seminars in consultation/liaison psychiatry, psychodynamic psychotherapies with adolescents, cognitive-behavioral therapies, administrative issues, forensics, transition into practice, and a journal club for current literature.
 Fellows also teach medical students in their third-year rotations.
 There is a weekly general psychiatry grand rounds series and a weekly child and adolescent psychiatry grand round series; each fellow presents a Grand Rounds.
-Second-year fellows may choose to do electives, which could be research, writing, clinical, teaching, or administrative electives from our or one of the fellow's own design.
+Second-year fellows may choose to do one or several of many electives, which could be research, writing, clinical, teaching, or administration, or others of the fellow’s own design.

 Throughout the 2-Year Program